In accordance with article 6.5 of the Code of Student Rights & Responsibilities, students may choose to have a hearing if

 - Code of Students Rights & Responsibilities (the rights of responsibilities of students at Missouri State University)

-- Hearing Script for Dean's Designee (example of the script a hearing could follow in the event a student chooses a Dean's Designee.
+- Hearing Script (example of a script a hearing could follow in the event a student chooses a hearing.
 Script language and structure are at the discretion of the hearing chair.)

 - Hearing Script for Fraternity and Sorority Life (the script a hearing will follow in the event a FSL organization chooses their Organization's Standards Board)